 Take lump-sum data from digital marketing platform raw data as an example

-SUMIFS functions help you to summarize the data of whatever information you need in one place from different channels, such as by month and by metrics and by channel, etc.
+SUMIFS functions help you to summarize the data of whatever information you need in one place from different channels, such as by month by metrics by channel, etc.

 From the table below, it can show Facebook ads performance metrics, such as impressions, clicks, etc, SUMIFS returns these values from an automatic daily monitoring spreadsheet.
 The pros are you can monitor different SKUs daily, but also the lump-sum performances can update in an automatic way by using SUMIFS Google sheet formulas.